 The Austrian Gold Philharmonic page gives more information about the coins and allows you to compare current prices.

-The Austrian Mint introduced the 1 oz Silver Philharmonic coin in 2008.
-It is struck out of 99.9% pure silver and has a face value of 1.50 Euros.
-The 1 oz silver coin is 3.2 mm thick, but its diameter is identical to the thinner Gold Philharmonic coin.
-Austrian Silver Philharmonic coins have the same design as the gold coins but their edge is smooth.
+The Austrian Mint introduced the 1 oz Silver Philharmonics in 2008.
+The coins are struck out of 99.9% pure silver and have a face value of 1.50 Euros.
+Their diameter is identical to the Gold Philharmonic coins but they are a little thicker (3.2 mm).
+The design of the Austrian Silver Philharmonic coins is also identical to that of the gold coins.
+The silver coins have a smooth edge though.
 More than 54 million pieces of this silver bullion coin were sold between 2008 and 2012.
 The coins are sometimes also referred to as the Vienna Philharmonic silver coins because their name and design was chosen as a tribute to the world-renowned Vienna Philharmonic Orchestra.

 The Austrian Silver Philharmonic page gives more information about the coins and allows you to compare current prices.